LuCeHe/lucehe.github.io/_posts/2021-11-20-zerovariance.md

 \end{align*}
 $$

-So if the variance is zero, all higher moments will be zero as well.
+So, to answer to M: if the variance is zero, all higher moments will be zero as well.
 Same reasoning applies for centered moments, only change $x^n$ to $(x-x_0)^n$.
-Interesting to think that you can always bound a moment with other two, even if actually it's already bounded by the integral of $|x^n|$, so, not that interesting after all.
+Interesting to think that you can always bound a moment with other two, even if actually it's already bounded by the integral of $|x^n|$.
 Like the third moment is bounded by the sqrt of the multiplication of the second and the fourth.

 For a gaussian central moments e.g. $E[x^3]\leq\sqrt{E[x^2]E[x^4]}$ is satisfied